cgallimore25/circPercent/README.md

 - **'outerRadius'** - a non-negative scalar specifying outer patch radius.
 Most applicable for `'horizontal'` or `'vertical'` orientations, whereas `'concentric'` defaults to ring widths of radius 1 and this argument is ignored.

-- **'startAngle'**  - scalar value in degrees specifying start angle where patches emanate. `0` corresponds to 3 o'oclock.
+- **'startAngle'**  - scalar value in degrees specifying start angle where patches emanate. `0` corresponds to 3 o'clock.
 Positive values rotate counterclockwise, negative values clockwise.
                       [`0` (default) | scalar]

 - **'direction'**   - specifies direction patches step from `'startAngle'`.